dlebansais/Easly-Language/Doc/Nodes/Type/AnchoredType.md

 In the example above, `X` could be any `Animal`, but also could be a `Bird`.
 Should we create a `Bird` or an `Animal` object and assign it to `Y`?

-To resolve this, anchored types have an optional creation flag.
+To resolve this issue, anchored types have an optional `creation` flag.
 When the flag is set, the created object will be of the run-time type, otherwise it will be of the declaration type.

 <!---
 Mode=Default